Windows 2.0: Release versions

 The operating environment came in two different variants with different names and CPU support.
-The basic edition supported the 8086 mode of the 80386 microprocessor.
+The basic edition supported the virtual 8086 mode of the 80386 microprocessor.
 Despite its configuration, the variant was fully operational on an 8088 or 8086 processor, although the high memory area would not be available on an 8086-class processor; however, expanded memory could still be used.
 IBM's PS/2 Model 25, which had an option to ship with a "DOS 4.00 and Windows kit" for educational markets, shipped Windows with 8086 hardware.
 The basic edition would be later renamed to Windows/286 with the release of Windows 2.1 in 1988.

 The other variant, named Windows/386, was available as early as September 1987, pre-dating the release of Windows 2.0 in December 1987.
 It was much more advanced than its other sibling.
 It introduced a protected mode kernel, above which the GUI and applications run as a virtual 8086 mode task.
 The variant had fully preemptive multitasking, and allowed several MS-DOS programs to run in parallel in "virtual 8086" CPU mode, rather than always suspending background applications.
 With the exception of a few kilobytes of overhead, each DOS application could use any available low memory before Windows was started.
 Windows/386 also provided EMS emulation, using the memory management features of the i386 to make RAM beyond 640k behave like the banked memory previously only supplied by add-in cards and used by popular DOS applications.
 There was no support for disk-based virtual memory, so multiple DOS programs had to fit inside the available physical memory.
 Users could run more applications on the 386 version.

 Neither of these versions worked with DOS memory managers like CEMM or QEMM or with DOS extenders, which have their own extended memory management and run in protected mode as well.
 This was remedied in version 3.0, which is compatible with Virtual Control Program Interface (VCPI) in "standard mode" and with DOS Protected Mode Interface (DPMI) in "386 enhanced" mode.
 Microsoft ended its support for Windows 2.0 on December 31, 2001.